Rian1010/Charity-Website/README.md

     }
 }),
 ```
+- I did not have enough time to try to refactor these repetitive codes, but I am planning to do so in the future

 #### Contact page
 There was the problem that every time one pressed submit on the contact page, an empty email would be sent to me.
 Therefore, I added the sendMsg function, which contains if statements that cause alerts to show up,